Rsemane/Connecting-Securely-to-AKS-Private-Cluster/Deployment.md

 ![Configure CloudShell](images/Configure-CloudShell-Private-1.png)

 **4. Confirm the Reset**
 - You’ll be prompted to confirm the reset.
-Accept to proceed.
+Reset to proceed.

 ![Configure CloudShell](images/Configure-CloudShell-Private-2.png)